ignc-research/arena-rosnav-3D/docs/Usage.md

 ---
 # Local Planners
-We offer the following local planners [teb, dwa, mpc, rlca, cadrl, arena], which can be used by setting the local planner argument like this:
+We offer the following local planners [teb, dwa, mpc, rlca, cadrl, arena, rosnav], which can be used by setting the local planner argument like this:

 ```bash
 roslaunch arena_bringup start_arena_gazebo.launch local_planner:=teb
 ```
+The rosnav planner hereby is our DRL agent.
+To extend the training and depoyment package(s) please refer to the [DRL_Pipeline.md](/docs/Miscellaneous.md#How-to-include-further-scenarios).

 # Robots
 We support four different robots.